128technology/docs/docs/howto_STEP_GUI.md

 ![Routes Detail View](/img/howto_step_gui_routeDetails.png)

-**Client:** Step client details for the selected router based upon the STEP router documents.
+**Client:** STEP client details for the selected router.
+Provides information about the connection to the one or two STEP repositories in the authority.

 ![Client View](/img/howto_step_gui_client.png)

 **Server:** The server residing on the conductor.
 Displays the server connections to each router, including session state, and status.
-The STEP router document can be downloaded from this location as well.
+Any STEP router documents received by the server can be downloaded from this location as well.

 ![Server Details View](/img/howto_step_gui_server.png)